Pre-Congress Courses

 • Intestinal organoid technology from basic to pre-clinical research – Eiji Kobayashi, Japan

-AHP: A person-centered approach to intestinal failure & visceral transplantation
+Allied health professionals: A person-centered approach to intestinal failure & visceral transplantation

 Course directors: Beverly Kosmach-Park, Karin Edlund